michaelkolesidis/javascript-software-synthesizer/README.md

 The JSS-01 | JavaScript Software Synthesizer is a web application enabling you to make and play music in the browser.
 It is a [software synthesizer](https://en.wikipedia.org/wiki/Software_synthesizer) utilizing the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) by implementing a variety of JavaScript frameworks and libraries, such as [Tone.js](https://tonejs.github.io/) and [NexusUI](https://nexus-js.github.io/ui/).
 Its design is fully modular, thus it can easily be adapted and integrated into any kind of project.

+My aim when creating the JSS-01 was to offer a powerful synthesizer that is simple, easy and, above all, fun to use!

 <img width="900px" src="./screenshots/v.0.5.4-large.png">